barkleyjenny/barkleyjenny.github.io/splash-page-1.md

     title: "Hello, I’m Barkley"
     excerpt: |
       - Launched over 100 products for mission-driven brands
-      - Sovled problems at every scale from early startups to multinationals
+      - Solved problems at every scale from early startups to multinationals
-      - Developed products across categories including food, baby, personal care and supplements|
+      - Developed products across categories including food, baby, personal care, and supplements

-    "Difference matters, and the most meaningful points of differentiation start with supply chain and operations."
+      "Difference matters, and the most meaningful points of differentiation start with the supply chain and operations."

     # btn_label: "Read More"
     # btn_class: "btn--primary"